6oranges/codegrinder-python-web/readme.md

 Exceptions:
 * `FileSystem` object from `directoryTree.js` is accessed in `pythonWorker.js`.
 * `app.js` knows too much about `pythonWorker.js`.
 It needs to know about images from matplotlib and has hardcoded the function to run a python file.
+## Python libraries
+Matplotlib takes a while to load, up to 10 seconds.
+The python interpreter loads much faster and sends the ready signal to the main thread within a few seconds.
+While matplotlib is loading running matplotlib will cause an error which will prevent it from finishing loading.

+Turtle is ran using a different interpreter than all the other python.
+As such it suffers from bad error messages and only works on single files on the main thread which cannot be interrupted.
 ## Web APIs
 We are using a lot of Javascript/Web APIs.
 * Javascript Classes which have private data members/methods designated by a leading #